-Vornado Realty Trust (VNO), a property owner whose shares have lost more than 9 percent in the past year, rose the most in a month after Chairman Steven Roth vowed to put “everything” on the table to raise performance.
+Vornado Realty Trust (VNO:US), a property owner whose shares have lost more than 9 percent in the past year, rose the most in a month after Chairman Steven Roth vowed to put “everything” on the table to raise performance.

 The real estate investment trust will consider options ranging from buying back shares to splitting into smaller firms that would focus on different types of properties, Roth said his annual letter to investors, released after the close of regular trading on April 13.